Who I am

 I sold that business a year ago and relocated to Southwest Arkansas to focus on my nonprofit dog sanctuary, Dog Cabin Ranch Sanctuary, which I founded in 2022.
 This sanctuary is more than just a rescue—it’s a haven for dogs with nowhere else to go.
 Whether due to behavioral challenges, medical conditions, or simply old age, these dogs find a place where they belong.
 They live together in a structured social environment, and when they don’t fit into the world, they fit here.

 Living in SW Arkansas has led me back into the rescue arena.
-I have had the opportunity to get back into fostering puppies simply because the opportunity presents itself regularly.
-Once old enough, these pups are transferred to a rescue where they have the best chance to be adopted.
-Through these experiences, I’ve learned that raising a great dog isn’t about luck but consistency, socialization, exercise, and training.
+I have had the opportunity to get back into fostering puppies and rescuing dogs simply because the opportunity has presented itself.
+These experiences taught me that raising a great dog isn’t about luck but consistency, socialization, exercise, and training.
 These four pillars create a well-balanced, happy, and confident dog.